 Substance abuse affects millions of Americans, but most are unaware they even have a problem.
-The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, and Gilbert, Arizona, specializes in drug and alcohol abuse and offers a comprehensive program to help you recover from your substance use problem.
+The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, Surprise, and Gilbert, Arizona, specializes in drug and alcohol abuse and offers a comprehensive program to help you recover from your substance use problem.
 To learn more about the substance abuse program for you or a loved one, call the office today or request an appointment online.

 Substance abuse refers to the excessive use of legal or illegal substances, including heroin, prescription painkillers, and alcohol, that alters your thinking and behavior.
 Substance abuse isn’t the same as addiction, which is a disease.
 If you suffer from substance abuse, you may be able to stop or change your behavior to eliminate your use of the substance.

 It’s not entirely clear why you are at risk of developing a substance abuse problem, but it may be a combination of your genetics, environment, and social activities.

 You may not realize you have a substance abuse problem.
 When you first start using a substance, you may feel as though you can control the amount you consume.
 But over time, you may need to increase the amount you use in order to feel the same effects, leading to an addiction.

 Common signs that indicate you have a substance abuse problem include:

 You may also find that you prefer the substance over other activities that used to bring you joy.